Khrushchev thaw: Design of the home

 The streamlined, simple design and aesthetic of the kitchen was promoted throughout the rest of the home.
 Previous styles were labeled as petit-bourgeois once Khrushchev came to power.
 Khrushchev denounced the ornate style of high Stalinism for its wastefulness.
-The arrangement of the home during the Thaw emphasized that which was simple and functional, for those items could be easily mass-produced.
+The arrangement of the home during the thaw emphasized that which was simple and functional, for those items could be easily mass-produced.
 Khrushchev promoted a culture of increased consumption and publicly announced that the per capita consumption of the Soviet Union would exceed that of the United States.
 However, consumption consisted of modern goods that lacked decorative qualities and were often poor quality, which spoke to the society's emphasis on production rather than consumption.

 Khrushchev's dismissal and the end of reforms

 Both the cultural and the political thaws were effectively ended with the removal of Khrushchev as Soviet leader in October 1964, and the installment of Leonid Brezhnev as General Secretary of the Communist Party of the Soviet Union in 1964.
 When Khrushchev was dismissed, Alexei Kosygin took over Khrushchev's position as Soviet Premier, but Kosygin's economic reform was not successful and hardline communists led by Brezhnev blocked any motions for reforms after Kosygin's failed attempt.

-Brezhnev's career as General Secretary began with the Sinyavsky–Daniel trial in 1965, which showed that an authoritarian ideology was being established.
-He approved the invasion of Czechoslovakia in 1968, Vietnam War 1964-75, and the Soviet–Afghan War which continued after his death.
-He installed an authoritarian regime that lasted throughout his premiership and that of his two successors, Yuri Andropov and Konstantin Chernenko.
+Brezhnev's career as General Secretary began with the Sinyavsky–Daniel trial in 1965, which showed that a conservative communist ideology was being established.
+He approved the invasion of Czechoslovakia in 1968.
+It is generally accepted that the invasion of Czechoslovakia marked the beginning of the gradual rollback of the thaw, which was undone by 1973, the first year of Zastoi.
+Soviet interventions in the Vietnam War 1964–1975 continued all throughout Brezhnev's tenure and the Soviet–Afghan War concluded only seven years after Brezhnev's death.
+He installed a more authoritarian regime that lasted throughout his premiership and that of his two successors, Yuri Andropov and Konstantin Chernenko.